aptech/docs/docs/gml-landing.rst

 :func:`knnClassify`             Creates nearest neighbor predictions.
 :func:`lassoFit`                Fit a linear model with an L1 penalty.
 :func:`lmPredict`               Predict response using output from :func:`lassoFit`, :func:`ridgeFit`, or :func:`ridgeCFit` and matrix of independent variables.
+:func:`logisticRegFit`          Fit a logistic regression model with an optional L1 and/or L2 penalty.
 :func:`meanSquaredError`        Returns the mean squared error between two input vectors, or sets of vectors.
 :func:`oneHot`                  Returns a matrix of one-hot (indicator) variables from a vector or dataframe column.
 :func:`pcaFit`                  Performs principal component dimension reduction.